jlam744/OpenVas/README.md

 <br />

 <h2>Using Security Assistant</h2>
-<b>- Log into Greenbone Security Assistant and start a default scan of the OWASP Server using the Task Wizard Tool:</b>
+Log into Greenbone Security Assistant and start a default scan of the OWASP Server using the Task Wizard Tool:
 <br />
 <br />